-- Psychiatric diseases: Abnormal behavior, delirium, including symptoms such as hallucinations, agitation, anxiety, altered level of consciousness, confusion, nightmares, delusions.
+- Psychiatric diseases: Abnormal behavior and delirium, including symptoms such as hallucinations, agitation, anxiety, altered level of consciousness, confusion, nightmares, and delusions.

 Do not administer if you use:

-Influenza can be associated with a variety of neurological and behavioral symptoms that can include events such as hallucinations, delirium, and abnormal behavior, which in some cases result in fatal outcomes.
+Influenza can be associated with various neurological and behavioral symptoms that can include events such as hallucinations, delirium, and abnormal behavior, which in some cases result in fatal outcomes.

-These events can occur in the setting of encephalitis or encephalopathy, but they can occur without a serious, obvious illness.
+These events can occur in the setting of encephalitis or encephalopathy, but they can occur without a severe and obvious illness.